-I was listening the other day to an Invisibilia podcast about this young guy named Max Hawkins, who got fed up with his safe, circumscribed life and decided he was going to break out of his social bubble.
+Recently, I was listening again to an Invisibilia podcast, from several years ago, about this young guy named Max Hawkins, who got fed up with his safe, circumscribed life (who isn't, right?
+But remember, this is pre-COVID) and decided he was going to break out of his social bubble.

 He had a pretty good bubble.
 Lived in San Francisco.
 Worked for Google.
-Drank artisanal coffee.
+Drank artisanal coffee (whatever that is).
 Rode his bike to work every day.
 Worked on creative projects.
-Ate kale for lunch (which, I guess, for some is a good thing...).
+At kale for lunch (which, I guess, for some is a good thing...).
 And met up with friends at night at a bar.
 The problem was he did this every day.
 Every day, he interacted with the same kind of people, ate the same kind of food, went to the same kind of places.
 He felt trapped.